Full Proxy

 Full proxy vs half proxy

-When considering full proxy vs half proxy.
-The half-proxy sets up a call, and the client and server do their thing.
+When considering a full proxy vs. a half proxy, the half-proxy sets up a call, and the client and server do their thing.
 Half-proxies are known to be suitable for Direct Server Return (DSR).
 You’ll have the initial setup for streaming protocols, but instead of going through the proxy for the rest of the connections, the server will bypass the proxy and go straight to the client.

 This is so you don’t waste resources on the proxy for something that can be done directly from server to client.
 A full proxy, on the other hand, handles all the traffic.
-A full proxy creates a client connection and a separate server connection with a little gap in the middle.
+It creates a client connection and a separate server connection with a little gap in the middle.

 Highlighting F5 full proxy architecture

-Full proxy architecture offers much more granularity than a half proxy ( full proxy vs half proxy ) by implementing dual network stacks for client and server connections and creating two separate entities with two separate session tables – one on the client side and another on the server side.
+A full proxy architecture offers much more granularity than a half proxy ( full proxy vs. half proxy ) by implementing dual network stacks for client and server connections and creating two separate entities with two different session tables—one on the client side and another on the server side.
 The BIG-IP LTM load balancer manages the two sessions independently.

-The connections between the client and the LTM are different and independent of the connections between the LTM and the backend server.
-You will notice this from the diagram below.
+The connections between the client and the LTM are different and independent of the connections between the LTM and the backend server, as you will notice from the diagram below.
 Again, there is a client-side connection and a server-side connection.
-The result is that each connection has its TCP behaviors and optimizations.
+Each connection has its TCP behaviors and optimizations.

 Different profiles for different types of clients